Red Mountain (film): Production

-At one stage Burt Lancaster and Wendell Corey, who were both under contract to Hal Wallis, were to star.
-The lead role eventually went to Alan Ladd.
-It was shot on location in New Mexico near the town of Gallup.
+At one stage Burt Lancaster and Wendell Corey, who were both under contract to Hal Wallis, were set to star, but the lead role was awarded to Alan Ladd.

+The film was shot on location in New Mexico near the town of Gallup.

-Director William Dieterle fell ill during the shoot and John Farrow flew out to take over.
-His work is uncredited.
+Director William Dieterle fell ill during the shoot and John Farrow replaced him, although Farrow was uncredited.